linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 If stock goes down to \$90, portfolio worth after one year is  $90-81.82\times1.10=0$

-If stock goes up to \$120, portfolio payoff is 120 - 81.82 × 1.10 = 30 Portfolio payoff equals  $3\times$   option payoff in every possible state By no-[[Arbitrage Pricing of Derivatives|arbitrage]], call option price must satisfy
+If stock goes up to \$120, portfolio payoff is 120 - 81.82 × 1.10 = 30 Portfolio payoff equals  $3\times$   option payoff in every possible state By no-[arbitrage](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md), call option price must satisfy

 3_C=\$18.18 HedgeRatio

-Argument does not depend on risk-aversion, only no-[[Arbitrage Pricing of Derivatives|arbitrage]]!
+Argument does not depend on risk-aversion, only no-[arbitrage](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)!
 # Generalized Option Trees

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/05f134eb5e8f47d37fa5ce0a4db2b7a1493a165f36ff63050e730e926e1c489d.jpg)

-What is the price of a call option with [[Options|exercise price]] \$110?
+What is the price of a call option with [exercise price](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%2012%20-%20Derivatives/Options.md) \$110?

 · Solve backwards!
 We can figure out the option price at each time 1 nodes,just as before

-One we have solved for the possible option prices at time 1, find [[Chapter 27 - Delta Hedging|hedge ratio]] from time 0 to 1
+One we have solved for the possible option prices at time 1, find [hedge ratio](../Financial%20Engineering/Derivatives/Part%20VI%20-%20The%20Greeks/Chapter%2027%20-%20Delta%20Hedging.md) from time 0 to 1
 # Learning Goals

 Put and call options (BKM, Chapter 20)

 2-State option tree (BKM, Chapter 21)

-[[Credit Markets Session 5|Black-Scholes formula]] for option prices (BKM, Chapter 21)
+[Black-Scholes formula](../Credit%20Markets/Credit%20Markets%20Session%205.md) for option prices (BKM, Chapter 21)

 Valuing government guarantees
 # Beyond Binomial Trees